 It is much too early to suggest that the Republican majority in the House is in danger, but the sequence of events that Democrats would need to have a legitimate chance are so far looking increasingly plausible.

 Keep in mind the volatility we have seen in the three previous elections.
 Independent voters swung heavily in favor of Democrats in 2006 and 2008.
 In 2010, those same independent voters went in the opposite direction to push Republicans forward.
 If something happens in three consecutive elections, who wants to say that a fourth time is inconceivable?

-This article appears in the April 5, 2011, edition of National Journal Daily.
+This article appears in the April 5, 2011 edition of NJ Daily.